Broski-AC/technical-presentation/bestpractice.md

 Time everything -> As the number of namespaces increases, so too do Vault unsealing and leadership transfer times increase.
 With even ten namespaces, it will take Vault 5 seconds to unseal

-Leverage id -> Make use of ACL templates; dynamic policies are more flexible than static versions, and can simplify the overall policy; Map entites to multiple auth methods and assign them to groups
+Leverage id -> Make use of ACL templates; dynamic policies are more flexible than static versions, and can simplify the overall policy; Map entities to multiple auth methods and assign them to groups

 ---